darvil82/PBar/README.md

 In order to control the way the bar behaves on the screen, use the next methods:

 - `PBar.draw()`:		Prints the progress bar on screen.
-- `PBar.step()`:		Add a specified step number to the first value in range of the bar, then draw the bar.
+- `PBar.step()`:		Add a specified step number to the first value in prange of the bar, then draw the bar.
 - `PBar.clear()`:	Clears the progress bar from the screen.

 The PBar object also counts the time that passed since the object constructed.
 This elapsed time can be displayed on the bar itself (by using FormatSets that use it), and can be obtained with the `PBar.etime` property, which returns a float.

 This elapsed time counter can be resetted by calling the `PBar.resetETime()` method.

+There are two **classmethods** available:
+- `PBar.fromConfig()`:	Return a PBar object created with the configuration of the PBar/dict object given.
+- `Pbar.fromFile()`:	Return a PBar object with it's `prange` got from the number of lines of a file.

 <br><hr>

 ## **taskWrapper function decorator**
-The `taskWrapper` decorator will automatically change the range of the progress bar depending on the number of function calls inside the decorated function.
+The `taskWrapper` decorator will automatically change the prange of the progress bar depending on the number of function calls inside the decorated function.
 This will also call the `PBar.step()` method after each function call processed.
 Example:
 ```py
 @taskWrapper(PBar(), locals())
 def myTasks():